TZstatsADS/Spring2021-Project3-group3/README.md

 **Note: models in bold were a focus of the contributor**

 + Maslova, Olha: managed communications; pre-processed data for Neural Networks; implemented GBM, **CNN on raw image data, and Neural Network on combined image and fiducial points data**.
 Contributed to presenatation, organization of Github files, Github ReadMes, and main.ipynb.
+Tested main.ipynb.

 + Li, Qiao: pre-processed fiducial points data; implemented **Weighted SVMs (fine-tuned)**, KNeighborsClassifier (slightly fine-tuned), DecisionTreeClassifier (not fine-tuned), RandomForestClassifier(not fine-tuned), AdaBoostClassifier (not fine-tuned); Contributed to presenatation, organization of main.ipynb and all other Github files, Github ReadMes, test script